1mrat/cursor/README.md

 # Cursor

+> [!IMPORTANT]
+> Will be moving this to github.com/cursorcoders tomorrow.
+> Will also provide more guidance of purpose, style and structure with examples.

 This is a repo of cursor prompts as text files without extension.

 It allow you to quickly @ mention then in Cursor and keep your .cursorrules file small.